CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 #### **Plugging in the ESP32**
 The Expandable 6 Channel ESP32 Energy Meter is made so that an ESP32 dev board can be plugged directly into the meter.
 See the list above for compatible ESP32 dev boards.
-**Always inset the ESP32 with the 3V3 pin in the upper left of the meter**.
+**Always insert the ESP32 with the 3V3 pin in the upper left of the meter**.
 The bottom pins are used to connect the voltage signal (from the power plug) to add-on boards.
 If the ESP32 is inserted into the bottom pins it will more than likely short the ESP32.

 #### **Communicating with the ESP32**
 The Expandable 6 Channel ESP32 Energy Meter uses SPI to communicate with the ESP32.
 Each board uses 2 CS pins.